-This is the first time I’ve read Crime and Punishment, and the second work I’ve read by Dostoyevsky (The Brothers Karamazov).
-Crime and Punishment is a realist novel, with existential elements; it is the third person narrative of Rodion Raskolnikov, a troubled young intellectual, mid 19th Century, Petersburg, Russia.
-Crime and Punishment is considered part of the Western Canon of Literature.
+This is the first time I’ve read Crime and Punishment, and the second work I’ve read by Dostoevsky.
+Crime and Punishment is a realist novel, with existential elements; it is the third-person narrative of Rodion Raskolnikov, a troubled young intellectual, mid 19th Century, Petersburg, Russia.

 This novel satisfies category #12, a Russian Classic in observance of the 100th Anniversary of the Russian Revolution, from the 2017 Back to the Classics Challenge.

 SPOILER ALERT – This following contains spoilers.

 Rodion Raskolnikov is an unemployed, impoverished, former student, wasting away in near squalor in Petersburg.
 He is also a self-satisfied intellectual/philosopher.
 In my humble opinion, he thinks too much.

 When the novel opens, Raskolnikov is in dire straits financially.
 He speaks to himself frequently, and through this, the reader becomes aware Raskolnikov is planning, but not firmly committed to some desperate act.

 I mentioned the spoiler – which may be unnecessary.
 If you’ve ever heard of this novel, you are probably aware that it involves a murder.
 So, this reader at least, was fairly certain that Raskolnikov was plotting a murder/robbery.
 He even goes through a sort of dress rehearsal, visiting a vile old, female pawn broker, his intended victim.